 The Wellness Score: Fitnescity’s new signature wellness test

-As a personalized wellness company, we have recently introduced a new assessment called the Wellness Score.
+Fitnescity has recently introduced a new signature assessment called the Wellness Score.
 This assessment takes preventative health to a whole new level.
-It is designed with the goal of helping people become more aware of their own wellness and empowering them to make more informed decisions.
+It is designed with the goal of helping you become more aware of your own wellness and empowering you to make more informed decisions.

-Once you complete the assessment, the Wellness Score will provide you with three types of results: an overall wellness score, a deep dive into each category and its score (history, physical activity, sleep, stress, emotions, nutrition, water and alcohol consumption), along with some feedback on each question.
+Once you complete the assessment, the Wellness Score will provide you with three types of results: an overall wellness score, a deep dive into each category and its score (history, physical activity, sleep, stress, emotions, nutrition, water and alcohol consumption), along with feedback and actionable recommendations on each question.

-The Wellness Score is available on a waitlist-only basis for anyone who wants to get a comprehensive, data-driven view of their wellness, and some actionable recommendations.
+The Wellness Score is available on a waitlist-only basis for anyone who wants to get a comprehensive, data-driven view of their wellness, and recommendations on how to improve.

-We were curious about how we were doing, so we calculated our team’s Wellness Score
+We were curious about how we were doing, so we calculated our team’s own Wellness Score

 Before we share the results, here’s some background on how we operate: